AKSHARDASH/Hologlyph-Bots/README.md

 Each robot is equipped with a pen mechanism controlled by a servo motor.
 The pen can be raised or lowered based on the drawing commands received from the ROS2 nodes.

 ## Demonstration
-Here you can insert images and links to the working demonstration of the robots:

 [Video Demonstration 1](https://www.youtube.com/watch?v=NF9OK72-EHQ)

 [Video Demonstration 2](https://youtu.be/E1_FC1jOoHo)